OpenBuddy/OpenBuddy/README.md

 ## Key Features

 - **Multilingual** conversational AI, Chinese, English, Japanese, Korean, French, Germany and more!
-- Built on top of the LLaMA model from Facebook
 - Enhanced vocabulary and support for common CJK characters
 - Fine-tuned with multi-turn dialogue datasets for improved performance
 - Two model versions: 7B and 13B